 Whether a client already knows what they want or if they are still unsure about their options, we have a list of great questions to help you recommend the ideal CBI solution to your client.

-We sat down with Kumar Pratik, Business Development Executive at CS Global Partners to find out how you can identify if CBI is a good recommendation for your client, and why you should partner with CS Global Partners.
+We sat down with Kumar Pratik, Global Private Client Manager at CS Global Partners to find out how you can identify if CBI is a good recommendation for your client, and why you should partner with CS Global Partners.

 Q: What questions do you ask your clients to get a better idea of whether CBI would work for them?

 A: It is important to get to know the client, so the first thing we ask him is what nationalities they hold, their family composition, and the ages of the family members they intend to include in the application.

 Q: What characteristics do you look at before recommending CBI?

 A: We get to know the client by talking about their pain points and problems they are experiencing in their home country.
 We discuss what they are looking for and the goals they would like to achieve with second citizenship.
 This information allows us to recommend a programme that would suit them and their own personal circumstances.

 Q: Once you have identified a client that wants to go ahead with CBI, what are the next steps?

 A: Before we take any fees, we run internal due diligence processes to pre-screen the applicant.
 This is an obligation-free process we do before we onboard a client.
 These checks are done between our Business Development and Legal Processing departments.
 This process is important because if we find any information that indicates the potential client is not a suitable candidate for citizenship, we do not onboard the client.

 Q: What kind of ‘Know Your Client’ (KYC) checks do you do to assess whether a client could apply for CBI?